GeraAG/MyTube/README.md

 # MyTube
-An alternative fronted for Youtube
+An alternative fronted for Youtube using Invidious API (https://docs.invidious.io/)

 Requires pytube and flask